Winnie Chow, Partner

 Louise Liu, Senior Associate

 Louise is a Senior Associate specialising in Family law.
 Louise has worked in specialist family law firms throughout her career, and is ranked in Legal and Chambers and the Legal 500.
-Louise has experience in all types of family law matters previously in the UK and in Hong Kong, and takes on matters of an international perspective, often working alongside tax, financial advisory or other professionals to deliver the best possible outcomes for her clients.
-Louise is a solution based lawyer who seeks to guide her clients through a process in the most non-confrontational manner possible.
-Louise typically adopts a no nonsense and efficient approach, which is greatly appreciated by her clients.
+Louise has experience in all types of family law matters, previously in the UK and now in Hong Kong, and takes on matters with an international perspective, often working alongside tax, financial advisory or other professionals to deliver the best possible outcomes for her clients.
+Louise is a solution-based lawyer who seeks to guide her clients through a process in the most non-confrontational manner possible.
+Louise typically adopts a no-nonsense and efficient approach, which is greatly appreciated by her clients.
 She is dual qualified, firstly in England and Wales, then in Hong Kong.

 Anne Salt, Associate

 Anne has a passion for people and assisting them through what is often one of the most difficult and stressful events of their lives.
 Having been a corporate lawyer for almost 20 years before returning to family law where she started her legal career in Australia, Anne brings a wealth of experience and understanding of complex financial matters but also has a genuine interest in children’s matters.
 Anne has multi-disciplinary qualifications in Law, Accounting and Project Management and, in addition to being a solicitor admitted to practise in Hong Kong and Australia, is also a Certified Practising Accountant.
 Anne spent 10 years in the Royal Australian Air Force and 10 years in Legal and Financial roles in Australia, before permanently relocating to Hong Kong with her family in 2004 where she has held a variety of Corporate Commercial & Legal roles before joining CRB.
 These provide her with a unique combination of skills and experience which she applies for the benefit of our clients.